 At this time, my bladder had become so bad, I knew I needed another distention.
 But, the urologist informed me that this time, he was almost certain that my bladder couldn’t survive it, and I was probably going to walk out of the hospital in January of 2013, with a bag.
 I was only 39 years old!!!
 I was in the midst of all this depression and sorrow for myself, trying to be a stay at home mom to 3 young children, and my dog becomes paralyzed too???
 How much more can I take???
 I had never felt such despair in all my life.

-‘Show me the way’ is what I pleaded to the Stars the second night of Bella’s hospital stay.
+‘Show me the way’ is what I pleaded to God the second night of Bella’s hospital stay.
 ‘Show me the way because I don’t know WHAT to do!!!!!’
 I needed ‘something’ to give me an answer.
 ‘What’ was the right thing to do??

 Well, I can only say, a divine intervention lead me to the ‘answer’.
 An answer that would change my life forever.

 I was lead to a website that very night, after returning inside, and having asked for ‘Help’.
 The computer was open to the ‘paralysis’ page (at NZYMES.COM).
 I started watching, reading, listening to the testimonials, in disbelief of what I was learning.
 Dogs who walked again?!
 Dogs who hadn’t been able to get up, paralyzed, just like her!
 THIS was the answer for Bella!
 I just ‘felt’ it.
 I ordered the stuff (the Sprouted Granules + other items, as seen below).
 We got the products on the 5th day of her injury.
 Nine days later, she took her first steps!
 By 6 weeks, she was almost completely back to her old self.
 We couldn’t believe it.
 This stuff was incredible, even though we really didn’t understand ‘how’ it worked.